sjwatts119/proxmox-homelab-resources/smb-nas/readme.md

 > The credentials provided in this file will be the ones you use to access the NAS.
 Ensure you set a strong password and keep this file secure.

 > [!IMPORTANT]
-> Ensure the USER_GID variable in the `.env` file matches the GID of the storage group you created in step 2.
+> Ensure the USER_GID variable in the `.env` file matches the GID of the storage group you created in **[Step 5 of "Sharing Storage with an LXC"](../storage/readme.md#step-5-create-user-group)**.
 Failing to do so will result in your NAS being read-only.

 ### Step 7: Start The Docker Container
 Navigate to the directory where your `docker-compose.yml` and `.env` files are located, and run the following command to start the Samba service: